 - Second Degree Stalking: New York Penal Law 120.55

 Without going into all the details, a Stalking arrest in New York can involve an alleged scorned lover or obsessed former intimate partner irrespective of age or gender.
 Similarly, an accused stalker could be pursuing a celebrity or other person in the public eye.
-Obviously the nature or dynamic of the relationship, or lack thereof, differ, but the elements of the Stalking offense remains the same.
-What is worthy to note, however, is that because the crime of Stalking also violates the Family Court Act, a stalking victim can pursue an order of protection or restraining order in Family Court as opposed to seeking a remedy within the criminal justice system.
+Obviously, the nature or dynamic of the relationship, or lack thereof, differ, but the elements of the Stalking offense remains the same.
+What is worthy to note, however, is that because the crime of Stalking also violates the Family Court Act, a stalking victim can pursue an Order of Protection or Restraining Order in Family Court as opposed or in addition to seeking a remedy within the criminal justice system.
 Not mutually exclusive, both an accuser and accused can find themselves before a Family Court and Criminal Court should a complainant or petitioner wish to do so.

-Regardless of the relationship between an alleged stalker and stalkee, know that it’s very likely that upon arrest and arraignment the accused will find him or herself before a judge who often will set bail and always issue an order of protection.
+Regardless of the relationship between an alleged stalker and stalkee, know that it’s very likely that upon arrest and arraignment the accused will find him or herself before a judge who will entertain or in fact set bail while issuing a Stay Away Order.
 Even assuming you post bail or none is set, be smart.
-Any continuation of stalking-type behavior, harassment, or contact in any capacity could lead to either misdemeanor or felony arrest for Criminal Contempt in the Second or First Degree respectively.
+Continuation of stalking-type behavior, harassment, or contact in any capacity could lead to either a misdemeanor or felony arrest for Criminal Contempt in the Second or First Degree respectively.

 - New York Domestic Violence Arrest, Crimes & Laws